Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/enter-working-env.md

   not running.

-The easiest way to get access to such an environment is to create a bootable drive from one of the following medias, then restart the computer and boot into this drive:
+The easiest way to get access to such an environment is to create a bootable drive from one of the following media, then restart the computer and boot into this drive:
 - Gentoo minimal installation CD, which has a small size and provides a pure command-line environment
-- The fairly new Gentoo LiveGUI USB image, which provides a live Gentoo system with a desktop environment
+- The Gentoo LiveGUI USB image, which provides a live Gentoo system with a desktop environment
 - Most GNU/Linux distributions' live ISO image, which usually provides a desktop environment too

-The Gentoo medias can be obtained from the [Downloads page on the Gentoo website][gentoo-downloads].
+The Gentoo media can be obtained from the [Downloads page on the Gentoo website][gentoo-downloads].
 A bootable USB drive can be created using [instructions on the Gentoo Wiki][gentoo-wiki-liveusb].